jcalzero/Twitter-Sentiment-Dashboard/README.md

 9. Training Natural Language Processing model for higher accuracy of sentiment analysis

 10. Trending topics queried by User Location rather than just the United States

+11. Adding API documentation so it can be used publicly outside of the dashboard
 ```